nhu92/Mixed-DNA-Project/release/version0/tutorial.md

 ### Quick Example Run

+Run this [Preparing commands](https://github.com/nhu92/Mixed-DNA-Project/blob/main/release/version0/test_run.sh) to clone the package and download the sample input files.

-To run the entire pipeline, execute each script in the following order:
+To run the entire pipeline, execute each script in the following order.
+These steps require running on a node/job submission systems, preferring high performance computer clusters:

 ```bash
 # Step 1: Sequence Assembly